WWA World Heavyweight Title |

 Philadelphia, PA |

-Became the only person to hold both the WWA and ECW World Championship. |
+Cashed in his "Money in the Bank" contract from WrestleMania 22.
+This was an Extreme Rules match.
+Van Dam Became the only person to hold both the WWA and ECW World Championship. |

 2 |